Tanmay0001/teleport-rag-assessment/README.md

-** Semantic RAG & Vector Search Benchmark
+## Semantic RAG & Vector Search Benchmark
-Context Aware Retrieval Engine (RAG + Vector Search) **
+## Context Aware Retrieval Engine (RAG + Vector Search)

-This project implements a lightweight Retrieval-Augmented Generation (RAG) system to compare two retrieval strategies:
+This project implements a lightweight Retrieval Augmented Generation (RAG) system to compare two retrieval strategies:

-Strategy A: Raw embedding-based semantic search Strategy B: Query-expanded retrieval using a generative model (mocked)
+## Strategy A: Raw embedding based semantic search
+## Strategy B: Query expanded retrieval using a generative model (mocked)

 The goal is to evaluate how query rewriting improves retrieval quality in a vector database setup.

-🚀 Problem Statement
+## Problem Statement

 Design a local RAG pipeline that: